cuthbertLab/music21/buildDoc/rst/moduleCommon.rst

 .. class:: defHash(hash=None, default=None, callDefault=False)

     A replacement for dictionaries that behave a bit more like perl hashes.
 No more KeyErrors.
-The difference between defHash and defaultdict is that the Dict values come first and that default can be set to None (which it is...) or any object.
+The difference between defHash and defaultdict is that the Dict values come first in the definition and that default can be set to None (which it is) or to any object.
 If you want a factory that makes hashes with a particular different default, use: falsehash = lambda h = None: defHash(h, default = False) a = falsehash({"A": falsehash(), "B": falsehash()}) print(a["A"]["hi"]) # returns False there's probably a way to use this to create a data structure of arbitrary dimensionality, though it escapes this author. if callDefault is True then the default is called: defHash(default = list, callDefault = True) will create a new List for each element

     inherits from: dict